TL;DR

 Waiting until a health concern arises is a gamble that rarely pays off.
 You'll face higher premiums, frustrating exclusions, and the stress of navigating health worries without the backing of a robust policy.

 Ready to secure your health future?
 Speak to one of our friendly, FCA-authorised advisers at WeCovr today.
-We'll compare the UK's leading insurers to find a policy that fits your needs and budget, at no extra cost to you.
+We'll compare the UK insurer panel to find a policy that fits your needs and budget, with no separate broker fee for our service, subject to terms where applicable.

 Sources